Joy Womack: Early life and education

-Womack was born in Beverly Hills, California and raised in California and Texas, one of nine children.
-She trained at the Kirov Academy of Ballet before attending the Bolshoi Ballet Academy in 2009 after Academy teachers noticed her at that year's summer intensive.
+She trained at the Kirov Academy of Ballet, and then attended the Bolshoi Ballet Academy in Moscow, Russia in 2009 after Academy teachers noticed her at that year's summer intensive.
 She was fifteen years old at the time.
 During her first year at the Academy, Womack was among a group of students selected to perform for a regular Bolshoi audience in a special gala, along with the stars of the Bolshoi Ballet itself; she performed despite needing surgery for a bone injury.
 She received the surgery later after a parishioner at her English-language church in Moscow offered to pay.

 Career

 Some of Womack's classical repertoire includes the roles of Giselle in Giselle, Masha in The Nutcracker, the pas de deux from Diana and Acteon, and Princess Budur in One Thousand and One Nights.

 In November 2013, Womack announced in an interview with Izvestia that she was leaving the Bolshoi Ballet, which she claimed was fraught with corruption.
 During the interview, she made allegations of extortion from an unnamed director in exchange for a solo part in a performance in September of that year.
-Although some dancers, such as Alexander Petukhov, denied the allegations stating, "...If she knows something, let her name those people.
-Why smear the theater like that?"
-Others, such as Natalia Vyskubeno, supported Womack's account.
+Although some dancers, such as Alexander Petukhov, denied the allegations, stating, "...If she knows something, let her name those people.
+Why smear the theater like that?", others, such as Natalia Vyskubeno, supported Womack's account.
 Womack herself described this time as "...like breaking up with your first love."